e-nikolov/thesis/thesis/020-related-work.md

 Communication protocols are usually organized into abstraction layers based on the scope of their functionality.
 Several reference models define different layering schemes.
 The OSI model recognizes 7 layers, while TCP/IP itself combines some of the layers and recognizes 4.
 Figure \ref{osi-map-tcp} shows how the two models relate to each other and describes the responsibilities of the various layers.
 Throughout this thesis, we will refer to the 7 layer numbers of the OSI model as they are more widely used in the literature.

-Services that are implemented as Application layer (L7) protocols on top of TCP/IP include the \gls{www}, file transfer (FTP), email (SMTP), instant messaging, remote access (SSH) and others.
+Services that are implemented as Application layer (L7) protocols on top of TCP/IP include the \gls{www}, file transfer (FTP), email (SMTP), instant messaging, remote access (SSH[@sshRFC]) and others.
 The Web is a collection of interconnected documents that use Web technologies such as HTML and JavaScript.
 It is typically accessed via a user-agent software such as a ***Web Browser***.

 <!--
 The \gls{www} or simply the Web is a collection of interconnected documents, e.g. HTML Web Pages, available on the Internet and is typically accessed via a user-agent software such as a ***Web Browser***.
 The term "the Web" is sometimes used interchangeably with the Internet, but the Internet supports other services as well, e.g. file transfer (FTP), email (SMTP), instant messaging, remote access (SSH) and others. -->